ChristophP/funpro/README.md

 import { union, matchWith, Maybe, Result, Task } from 'funpro';
 ```

+Also check out the guide for this library
+[here](https://christophp.gitbooks.io/funpro/).
+It has a lot of brackground
+, tips and usage example to get the most out of JS when used for functional
+programming.

 ## Union types (Algebraic data types)

 Union types or ADTs let you model your domain more precisely than with